 There are recommended umbrella companies that have become an authoritative name in the industry over the years.
 If you’re a person who tends to gravitate towards brand longevity, this might be your main criteria for choosing your best umbrella companies and we do recommend looking for a company with a good brand reputation.

-Top 7 tips on choosing an umbrella company
+Top 7 tips for choosing an umbrella company

-- Complaint umbrella companies will never tell you it’s acceptable to claim expenses without valid receipts or proof of purchase.
-In the event of an investigation by HM Revenue and Customs, the expense claim would be disallowed, and you would be liable for all the tax owing on these expense claims.
+3. Complaint umbrella companies will never tell you it’s acceptable to claim expenses without valid receipts or proof of purchase.
+In the event of an investigation by HMRC, the expense claim would be disallowed, and you would be liable for all the tax owing on these expense claims.

-- It is often difficult to tell an ethical or honest umbrella company just from their website or a brief telephone conversation.
-Generally speaking, if they are promising expense claims with ‘No Receipts’ and larger than what seems reasonable (or possible) take-home pay, they are best avoided.
-All umbrella companies operate under the same HM Revenue and Customs regulations.
+5. It is often difficult to tell an ethical or honest umbrella company just from their website or a brief telephone conversation.
+Generally speaking, if they are promising expense claims with ‘no receipts’ and larger than what seems reasonable (or possible) take-home pay, they are best avoided.
+All umbrella companies operate under the same HMRC regulations.

 Planning to work under an umbrella company?